The Baroda Precinct will be open on Tuesday November 7, 2017 from 7:00 am – 8:00 pm. Voters will vote on issues regarding Lakeshore Public Schools.

 Baroda Township and Village elections are administered by the Baroda Township Clerk.
-There may be a School election scheduled for November of 2017.

 Would you be interested in becoming an Election inspector?
 There are the nice people who work behind the tables on election day.
 You are paid to attend the every two years training by the County and to learn the easy E-Pollbook computer program.
 You would earn over $100 each election day and lunch, dinner and snacks will be provided.
 Contact the Township Clerk for an application.